 And how are they planning on proving that humans don't care about life?
 By setting up a voting system where people can chose to either let hardcore violent criminals, which whom they give graphic details of their heinous crimes and were previously on death row, live or die.
-Because if they choice die that means people will kill others for no reason.
+Because if they choose death that means people will kill others for no reason.
 The fact that most of the people voting assume its a joke doesn't matter.

-Now again they release all of the criminals and tell them that if they can flee they can live, then they call them scum because they are committing crimes so they can escape being killed by them.
+Then they release all of the criminals and tell them that if they can flee they can live, then they call them scum because they are committing crimes so they can escape being killed by them.

 Well of course she is, they're like 4 years old in that scene.